jerome-rdlv/dbsync/README.md

 This tool can works with remote database through SSH.
 Simply define `ssh` entry in the choosen environment.
 If your SSH key is set, no password will be prompted.

+## PHP executable

+The PHP executable can be configured on a per env basis, using the `php` key in env configuration and giving the PHP executable path as value.

 ## search / replace

 This tool use [interconnectit/Search-Replace-DB